-Later on, he rented a wooden hut at the end of the Charles bridge.
+Later on, he rented a wooden hut at the end of the Charles Bridge.
 After some time – surely based on his business success – he moved into a shop beside the Lesser Side tower, in the residential quarters of the former customs house.
 He sold coffee here until his death on December 2, 1730.

 According to legend, he was in the Three Ostrich House at Malá Strana.
 But he stayed in the house in Liliova Street.
-He had such a success with the café that he even bought it and lived here with his wife, who was a Czech and together they had a few children.
-It is said that he learned to speak Czech in good time, even though some words were slightly confused.
-In fact, he trusted his linguistic abilities so much that he had published several theoretical writings on Catholic religion.
+He had such success with the café that he even bought it and lived here with his wife, who was a Czech and together they had a few children.
+It is said that he learned to speak Czech in good time, even though some words were slightly confusing.
+In fact, he trusted his linguistic abilities so much that he published several theoretical writings on the Catholic religion.
 But one of his writings became fatal.
 He sharply defined himself against the Prague Jews, and thus made them his enemy.
 And since the Jews of Prague were always proficient merchants, apparently they all got together and made sure that Deodatus’ trade would soon stagnate.
-Quickly he lost his big estate and eventually his wife and children left.
+Quickly he lost his big estate and eventually, his wife and children left.

-It was said that from the “house near the bridge” he was carried out (according to the record in the death register) in his coffin.
+It was said that from the “house near the bridge,” he was carried out (according to the record in the death register) in his coffin.

 Deodat, who eventually converted to the Catholic faith, was buried was buried in the cloister of St. Thomas.